The Top Online Directories You Should List Your Business On - A Quick & Easy Guide To Boosting Your Small Business For Free

 This is a must.

 As you can imagine, as this is Google’s own local business directory, this will greatly help your visibility in the search results.
-As long as the listing is completed in full with all the relevant details, you will increase your chances of being found and your business could start to appear in the local pack for relevant searches.
+As long as the listing is completed in full of all the relevant details, you will increase your chances of being found and your business could start to appear in the local pack for relevant searches.
 Furthermore, customers are able to leave reviews via your Google My Business profile, again contributing to your search ranking.

 Thomson Local began as printed business directories - these can still be seen today, but much smaller in size.